nsgbs/zenmonitor3/README.md

 sudo make install
 sudo make install-polkit
 ```

 ## Setup on Arch
-You may use the AUR package [zenmonitor3-git](https://aur.archlinux.org/packages/zenmonitor3-git/) to install via [traditional method](https://wiki.archlinux.org/index.php/Arch_User_Repository) or using an AUR helper (like yay).
+You may use the AUR package [zenmonitor3-git](https://aur.archlinux.org/packages/zenmonitor3-git/) to install via [traditional method](https://wiki.archlinux.org/index.php/Arch_User_Repository) or using an AUR helper.